vmware-tanzu/k-bench/README.md

 Please contact the project members and read CONTRIBUTING.md if you are interested in making contributions.

-## Project Leads
+## Project Lead
-Yong Li and Karthik Ganesan
+Karthik Ganesan

 ## Contributors
-Helen Liu
+Yong Li and Helen Liu